reduce noise in Style

 1.05 (versus foam products where NRC = 0.4)

-Our acoustic panel art is easily mounted on wall using sawtooth picture hanger (included)
+Our Acoustic Art Panel is easily mounted on wall using sawtooth picture hanger (included)

-The perfect choice for environments that would normally use canvas prints that look great but these add the value of controlling ambient noise in homes, offices, restaurants, recording studios, home theaters, and schools.
+The perfect choice for environments that would normally use canvas prints, Acoustic Art Panel add the value of controlling ambient noise in homes, offices, restaurants, recording studios, home theaters, and schools.

 The tests were carried out in the large reverberation room at the University of Salford (Manchester England).
 The room has been designed with hard surfaces and non-parallel walls to give long empty room reverberation times with uniform decays.
 It has the shape of a truncated wedge.
 In addition, 11 panels, each 1.22m x 2.44m, were hung in the room to improve the diffusivity of the sound field.
 The test sample was placed in the centre of the floor.
 The excitation signal comprised wide band random noise played into the room via a loudspeaker system mounted in a cabinet facing a corner.
 The sound was monitored at each of 5 microphone positions.
 The room is 7.4m long x ~6.6m wide x 4.5m high.